twineworks/tweakflow/site/content/reference.md

 #### Symbol strings

 Tweakflow allows symbol notation for strings.
-It can be useful to distinguish strings used as keys in dicts or as enumeration items from data strings.
+It can be useful to visually distinguish strings filling the semantic role of keys or enumeration items from data strings.
 Symbol strings follow identifier notation rules, but are prepended with a `:`.
 Their name is their value.

 A symbol string is written as: